sprxv7/DatabaseFinalProject/README.md

 CRUD

-You will have the capabilities of adding new students along with their major and graduation date.
-There is also a button to delete or edit a record that will take you to a new page to modify their name, major, and graduation years if needed.
-Lastly, from the front page, you will also have the option to search for certain students.
+You will have the capabilities of adding (CREATE) new students along with their major and graduation date.
+Last name and first name is require to add a student with the default major and gratuation year be General Business and 2010.
+There is also a button to delete (DELETE) or edit (UPDATE) a record that will take you to a new page to modify their name, major, and graduation years if needed.
+Lastly, from the front page, you will also have the option to search (READ) for certain students.
 Our search will take you to a new page where you can use different criteria to locate the student within Database University.

 ***